Use arrow keys to navigate

 The development offers a world class centre, including a number of facilities available to the public.
 The scheme will add an amazing new sporting facility to Milton Keynes – adding to its ‘Sporting City’ credentials.

-Next up in Public and Community projects - Parish Hall, Drayton Parslow
+Next up in Healthcare, Public and Community projects - Parish Hall, Drayton Parslow

 Do you have a project in mind? +44(0)1234 241758